bbc/digital-paper-edit-infrastructure/docs/adr/2019-04-23-transcript-architecture.md

 We've added:

 1. SNS and SQS (fanout pattern) for reliable job delivery to microservices.
+2. Each microservice to have a queue for asymmetrical queue growth.
-2. S3 signed URL communication via API, rather than direct upload from API.
+3. S3 signed URL communication via API, rather than direct upload from API.
 This will improve data transmission from different components.
-3. STT Queue jobs to be published by Audio FFMPEG Service, subscribed STT client (proxy), and pushed to STT service, treated as a black box.
+4. STT Queue jobs to be published by Audio FFMPEG Service, subscribed STT client (proxy), and pushed to STT service, treated as a black box.
-4. On completion of STT task, the client will update the API directly.
+5. On completion of STT task, the client will update the API directly.

 The video preview section is tinted with yellow as it is not currently in-scope.